FDA grants full approval for Pfizer's COVID-19 vaccine

 The FDA had faced growing pressure to speed the review as cases surged among mostly unvaccinated Americans from the fast-spreading Delta variant of the virus.
 Though already allowed under federal law, full approval could open the door for more places that have waited to require the shots.

-Some of the nation's largest companies and organizations have announced vaccination requirements tied to the full approval of a vaccine, from United Airlines to the University of Minnesota.
+New York City announced Monday that teachers and staff at the nation's largest school district will be required to get their first dose by September 27.
+Some of the nation's largest companies and organizations have announced plans for vaccination requirements tied to the full approval of a vaccine, from United Airlines to the University of Minnesota.
 The FDA's approval will also speed up the military's vaccine requirement, which the Pentagon had planned to begin by mid-September.

 A number of labor unions had opposed employers requiring shots without full FDA approval..
 Last month, Ohio's governor signed into law a measure blocking the state's schools from requiring vaccines that had yet to clear the FDA's final review.